 Cost of Assisted Living

 According to Genworth, in 2020, the average monthly cost of an assisted living facility was about $4,300.
-However, assisted living facilities in New Jersey tend to skew on the higher end of the average, costing about $6,650 per month.
+Costs may vary depending on the location and amenities offered, with some areas averaging around $6,650 per month.

 Tips For Choosing Between Home Care and Assisted Living